 How to use state in React

-Using state is fundamental for creating interactive React components that can store and update data over time, triggering re-renders when values change.
-As the creator of CoreUI, a widely used open-source UI library, I’ve implemented state management in countless React components for form controls, toggles, modals, and complex interactive elements across enterprise applications.
-From my expertise, the most effective approach is to use the useState hook with proper state initialization.
-This method provides simple state management, clear update patterns, and excellent performance while maintaining component isolation and predictable behavior.
+Using state allows React components to store and update data that changes over time, triggering re-renders when values change.
+As the creator of CoreUI, a widely used open-source UI library, I’ve implemented state management in thousands of React components for enterprise applications.
+From my expertise, the most effective approach is using the useState hook with proper initialization.
+This method provides simple state management and predictable component behavior.

 import { useState } from 'react'